IF YOU NEED URGENT DENTAL HELP, CALL 211 / 800-223-8145

 Dentist services for low income kids

-The Snohomish Health District’s Access to Baby and Child Dentistry (ABCD) program make sure children under age 6 get see a dentist.
+The Snohomish Health District’s Access to Baby and Child Dentistry (ABCD) program makes sure children under age 6 get to see a dentist.
 We help low income parents by:

 - Encouraging dentists to participate in the Access to Baby and Child Dentistry program*